 Cleanliness is key in preventing the spread of diseases:

-• Clean and disinfect feed and water containers regularly
+- Clean and disinfect feed and water containers regularly with Coop Clean.

 Ensure your birds have access to clean, uncontaminated water and feed:

-• Store litter and chicken feed securely in rodent and wild-bird-proof containers (preferably metal), to avoid contamination [1]
+- Store litter and chicken feed securely in rodent and wild-bird-proof containers (preferably steel like our feed storage bins), to avoid contamination [1]

 When introducing new hens to your flock: